AyeshaniWeerasooriya/Backend-Development-Roadmap-Beginner-to-Advanced/1 - Basics/01-Backend-Friendly-Languages/README.md

 ## ✍️ What are Backend Friendly Languages

-Backend-friendly languages are programming languages designed or well-suited for building the server-side logic of web applications.
+Backend-friendly languages are programming languages designed or well-suited for building the server-side logic of websites or applications.

 They handle tasks such as:
 - Processing business logic